Chisholm6192/Chisholm6192/README.md

   <br>

   <b> Most Recent Projects </b>
-  <a href="https://github.com/thegoldenhack/website-2023"> Developed Website for The GoldenHack 5.0 Hackathon <a/>
+  <a href="https://github.com/thegoldenhack/website-2023"> Website for The GoldenHack 5.0 Hackathon <a/>
   <br>
-  <a href="https://github.com/Chisholm6192/Expenses-Tracker"> Developed Expenses Tracker WebApp <a/>
+  <a href="https://github.com/Chisholm6192/Expenses-Tracker"> Expenses Tracker WebApp <a/>

   <br><br><br>
   📫 How to reach me 👇